 - The kale holds up great to the dressing and can sit dressed for a while.
 If making ahead with the dressing, wait to add the croutons until serving.

-- When shopping for brown bread, I use the Cheesecake Factory loaves they sell in the grocery store but any brown bread will do.
+- When shopping for brown bread, I use the Cheesecake Factory loaves they sell in the grocery store or you can make your own brown bread with this recipe.

-Keywords: winter salad, kale salad, salads for entertaining
+Keywords: winter salad, kale salad, salads for entertaining, tuscan kale, winter salad with blue cheese